Rosemary Crossley: Advocacy controversies

 The Anne McDonald Centre, a centre for FC use in Melbourne directed by Crossley.

 In 1975, Crossley was working at St. Nicholas Hospital, Carlton, Victoria, which was run by the Mental Health Authority and housed children with intellectual disabilities.
 Concerned that the hospital schedule accommodated inflexible staffing arrangements, rather than the needs of the children, Crossley made a submission to a Victorian committee on mental retardation.
 She also raised questions with the Mental Health Authority about some of the children in the hospital, claiming that although they had severe physical disabilities, they were not intellectually disabled.

 Crossley was appointed a Member of the Order of Australia (AM) in the 1986 Queen's Birthday Honours, for her services to people with severe communication impairment.
 However, many experienced speech therapy professionals said that Crossley was manipulating the hands of her clients, and the thoughts that were written were those of Crossley herself.

 Crossley established the DEAL (Dignity, Education, Advocacy, Language) Communication Centre, which was later renamed the Anne McDonald Centre.
+The centre used to provide in-person assessment and augmentative communication services in Victoria, Australia.
+After Crossley passed away, they moved all their services online.
 Douglas Biklen of Syracuse University, Division of Special Education and Rehabilitation, visited her in Australia, and went on to popularise facilitated communication in the US.

-In 2012, journalist Andrew Rule published two articles in the Melbourne Herald Sun about Crossley, under the titles 'Rosemary's Baby' and 'True Crime'.
+In 2012, journalist Andrew Rule published two articles in the Melbourne Herald Sun about Crossley, under the titles "Rosemary's Baby" and "True Crime".
 The latter asserted that Crossley falsely claimed facilitated communication was effective for McDonald, as McDonald did not have the capability to advocate for herself.
 The newspaper later published clarifications that they did not intend to convey the meaning that Crossley deliberately misled people, nor that she was a criminal.
 They removed both articles from the newspaper's website.

-Crossley claimed in the 1993 Frontline documentary "Prisoners of Silence" that a comatose man that she was working with could pick his own housing arrangement, but Frontline disproved this claim using digital overlays.
+Crossley claimed in the 1993 Frontline documentary "Prisoners of Silence" that a comatose man that she was working with could pick his own housing arrangement, but Frontline disproved this claim, using digital overlays.

 Crossley defended Anna Stubblefield against charges that she had sexually assaulted a man with severe cerebral palsy, identified as D.J., by claiming that he could answer yes/no questions independently.
 Sociologist Mark Sherry said that Stubblefield manufactured D.J.'s communications.
 Stubblefield's conviction was later overturned, with the judge ordering a retrial.

 In 2018, Stubblefield pleaded guilty to "third-degree aggravated criminal sexual contact" and was sentenced to time served.